 Applying for Funding and Awards

 We strongly encourage eligible potential applicants to apply for funding, such as NSERC or SSHRC awards, in the same academic session as they apply to us.
 Applicants should be aware of the early application deadlines for SSHRC/NSERC.
+International PhD applicants should also be aware of the early application deadline of December 31, 2017 in order to be considered for the International Doctoral Fellowship (IDF).
 Please note that while confirmation of funding will be taken in to consideration when assessing your application, it cannot guarantee you a place in the program.
-For more information on NSERC, SSHRC and other Awards, please click here.
+For more information on NSERC, SSHRC, the IDF, and other Awards, please click here.

 Due to the high number of applicants to the RES program and the limited number of faculty members who can supervise students, not all eligible applicants who meet our minimum criteria can be admitted to the program.